UFParLab/aces4/README.md

 MPI
 ---
 There are 2 versions of ACES4 - a single node and a MPI multinode version.
-By default, if an MPI compiler can be detected, the mpi version will be compiled. "make check" will not work for this version as the tests have been written for a single node version.
+By default, if an MPI compiler can be detected, the mpi version will be compiled.

 To disable this default behaviour, use the --with-mpi=no